-7.5 magnitude quake strikes Papua New Guinea
+Magnitude-7.5 quake strikes Papua New Guinea

-(CNN)Authorities in Papua New Guinea are assessing the damage after a magnitude 7.5 earthquake struck the Pacific country early Monday.
+(CNN)Authorities in Papua New Guinea are assessing the damage after a magnitude-7.5 earthquake struck the Pacific country early Monday.

 The US Geological Survey said the quake hit at 3:45 a.m. local time (12:45 p.m.
-Sunday ET) near Porgera, northwest of the capital Port Moresby.
+ET Sunday) near Porgera, northwest of the capital Port Moresby.
 It was 35 kilometers deep.

 "The National Government has dispatched disaster assessment teams to parts of Southern Highlands Province and Hela Province following an earthquake in the early hours of this morning," Chief Secretary to Government Isaac Lupari said in a statement.